statespacedev/starid/docs/about.md

 summer of ninety - university of texas at austin astronomy department - recently the hubble space telescope had finally reached orbit and the berlin wall had fallen - rent was less than two hundred a month, just a short walk north of campus - the eighty-three year old landlady and friend of lbj and john connally, mrs zively, lived directly overhead. mobile phones, notebook computers, and the web were all somewhere over the horizon - home internet was a dialup modem into a university access point.

-since the previous fall, work meant the hubble space telescope astrometry team - a group with members from the astronomy department, mcdonald observatory, the aerospace engineering department, the center for space research, and the european space agency and its hipparcos project - paul hemenway, an astronomer involved with all those organizations, was mentor and friend. life on the top three floors of rlm, the physics math astronomy tower, was special. high above the green treetops of austin, looking west to the hill country, it was a quiet and mellow time. a hippy vibe permeated the scence. wheatsville food coop, a few blocks away, was still in the seventies, which weren't so long ago after all.
+since the previous fall, work meant the hubble space telescope astrometry team - a group with members from the astronomy department, mcdonald observatory, the aerospace engineering department, the center for space research, and the european space agency and its hipparcos project - paul hemenway, an astronomer involved with all those organizations, was mentor and friend. life on the top three floors of rlm, the physics math astronomy tower, was special. high above the green treetops of austin, looking west to the hill country, it was a quiet and mellow time. a hippy vibe permeated the scene. wheatsville food coop, a few blocks away, was still in the seventies, which weren't so long ago after all.

 hubble was designed for very exact and stable pointing to minimize motion smear in its images - three optical interferometers were mounted on robotic arms in the hubble’s focal plane to provide feedback to the pointing control system - these fine guidance sensors were a cutting-edge solution given seventies and eighties technology, with its uneasy mix of the analog and digital eras. exact calibrations were needed on-orbit to make the whole complex system work as intended.